xen-project/xen/docs/designs/nested-svm-cpu-features.md

 - 6 `FlushByAsid`: Require for L0, provide to L1

   This is cheap and easy to use for L0 and to provide to the L1;
-  there's no reson not to just pass it through.
+  there's no reason not to just pass it through.

 - 7 `DecodeAssists`: Require for L0, provide to L1